 Ten generations later there was only one man out of the entire populated earth living righteously before God, the man Noah.
 So God wiped man off the face of the earth in a massive flood, saving only Noah and seven members of his family.
 Yet by the time only one of those eight who came through the flood was left alive – Noah’s son Shem – it is very likely only he and a few of his direct descendants were living righteously before God.

 From Abram (now Abraham), the blessing passed to his son Isaac.
 From Isaac, the blessing passed to his son Jacob, the one God renamed “Israel.”
-And the Torah portion this week ends with this statement, “Now Israel lived in the land of Egypt, in Goshen, and they acquired property in it and were fruitful and became very numerous” (Genesis 47:27).
+And as the book of Genesis closes, we read, “Now Israel lived in the land of Egypt, in Goshen, and they acquired property in it and were fruitful and became very numerous” (Genesis 47:27).

 The Promise of the Seed